 I was born in Mexico City, in the building that now houses Ripley’s Believe it or Not museum (some

 My first attempt at writing stories, aged seven, was a tale about a triceratops and a stegosaurus battling a very hungry T-rex.
 Their three-page, ten-line long adventure was profusely illustrated by the author.
 Stegosaurus was extinct millions of years before the first T-rex hatched, but I still consider it a milestone.

-I came to the United Kingdom to complete a PhD in Chemistry, working as a free-lance translator to complement my earnings (I was responsible for some cool Johnnie Walker’s ads for Colombia).
+I came to the United Kingdom to complete a PhD in Chemistry, working as a freelance translator to complement my earnings (I was responsible for some cool Johnnie Walker’s ads for Colombia).
 During this time I produced a handful of academic papers, and the idea of a spooky whodunit began to take roots in my head.

 After several visits to Edinburgh, the city struck me as the perfect setting for a crime mystery.
-The entire concept of Nine-Nails McGray came to my head while eating pizza with a couple of friends [guys, do you remember Cantina Los Perros and the sea monster?].
-For years I’d been meaning to write a story about the Devil’s sonata (I am a violin player myself, which I should have probably mentioned earlier…) and it fit perfectly as McGray’s first case – he’s now on his fourth!
+The entire concept of Nine-Nails McGray came to my head while eating pizza with a couple of friends (guys, do you remember “Cantina Los Perros” and the sea monster?), and the series is now very nearly wrapped up.

 I currently divide my time between the North of England and Mexico City (whenever travel is allowed!) and live in a former dairy farm that overlooks the haunting Pendle Hill.

 For enquiries about my work, please contact my agent, Eli Keren: